 At UM I dealt with a different type of borders – barriers.
 I faced many of the barriers first-generation, underrepresented college students in undergrad typically face: financial challenges, racial discrimination, lack of self-esteem, issues of college adjustment, and lack of familial support.
 After six years and only dropping out once, I was able to complete my bachelor’s degree with the help of my academic advisor, Dr. Dwight Fontenot.
 It is because of people like Mrs. Darby and Dr. Fontenot, that I have been successful, and I why I will always try to be an advocate and mentor for students.

-As a practitioner, research informs how I advise and work as a student, so I came back to school to learn how to do that well.
-There are more students from underrepresented racial, ethnic, and socio-economic backgrounds going into college, but at the same time, we have seen a dramatic uptick in the number of these same students with student-loan debt, mental health issues, and unemployment after graduating, especially at the doctorate level.
+As a practitioner, research informs how I advise and work with students, so I went back to school to learn how to do that well.
+There are more students from underrepresented racial, ethnic, and socio-economic backgrounds going into college than ever before, but at the same time, we have seen a dramatic uptick in the number of these same students with student-loan debt, mental health issues, and unemployment after graduating, especially at the doctorate level.
 Therefore, as a scholar, my focus is on how to improve graduate education and specifically career and professional development resources to help get more URMs into the academy.
 Long-term, my dream job is to become a graduate dean at an emerging Hispanic-serving institution, where my work as a scholar and a practitioner can help students just like me.
 In addition, as an instructor, I run workshops and teach leadership courses that help students, especially URMs, identify and develop their personal leadership styles.
 My goal as an instructor is to help learners become self-aware of their own values, ethics, motivations, strengths, and limitations in relation to intercultural interactions and to understand how their own thinking, especially around power and privilege, impacts not only their personal decision-making but also the people and communities around them.

 Anzaldúa uses the term borderlands to refer to la mezcla, the geographical area along the border that is neither fully Mexico nor the U.S. She also uses the term to describe people, those of us who have become a part of both worlds, and who’s both cultural expectations we abide by.
 As a practitioner turned scholar, I am now also part of a new mezcla, a group of scholar-practitioners creating change at institutions and breaking down barriers, in the hopes of creating massive change in the higher education system.